phpmyadmin/phpmyadmin/doc/config.rst

     :type: string
     :default: ``''``

     This special account is used to access :ref:`linked-tables`.
     You don't need it in single user case, but if phpMyAdmin is shared it is recommended to give access to :ref:`linked-tables` only to this user and configure phpMyAdmin to use it.
 All users will then be able to use the features without need to have direct access to :ref:`linked-tables`.

-    (see

-    You can use

     .. versionchanged:: 2.2.5
         those were called ``stduser`` and ``stdpass``